practicalli/neovim/termux/index.md

 No special permissions are required to set up Termux and installation is made very simple by first installing FDroid marketplace.

 ## Android app Install

-FDroid from Google play store
+[FDroid](https://f-droid.org/) from Google play store

+Open FDroid

-Termux from F-Droid store
+Install Termux from F-Droid app store

-NOTE: Termux in Android Play store is out of date and not recommended
+> NOTE: Termux in Android Play store is out of date and not recommended

 ## Managing Termux

 Termux provides a CLI experience for Linux and the common development tools are easily installed